This is a guide on how to replicate a Vespa application into different environments, with or without data. Use cases for cloning include:

 so application cloning is a safe way to work with Vespa.

-Find more details in deleting an application.
+Find more information in deleting applications.

 Source setup: